Stop Spending and Start Saving

 Don’t think of a budget as a punishment, this thing that is stopping you from spending your money the way you want.
 Nothing can do that, not even the world’s greatest budget.

-Instead, think of a budget as a partner that will help you reach your financial goals.
+Instead, think of a budget as a tool that will help you reach your financial goals.

 How Do I Make A Monthly Budget?